 The case of the day is Andover Healthcare, Inc. v.
 3M Co.
-(D. Minn.
-2014).
-Andover and 3M were both in the business of manufacturing and selling bandages in the US and Germany.
-Andover sued 3M in Delaware for infringement of a US patent, and in Germany for infringement of a European patent.
+(8th Cir.
+2016).
+Andover and 3M were competitors in the market for latex-free bandages.
+In 2013, Andover sued 3M for patent infringement in Delaware and in Germany.

 Continue reading Case of the Day: Andover Healthcare v.
 3M